Through the Gorilla Glass

 ::

-Prototyping and Fabrication: Digital Tools & Practical Craft
+Digital Tools & Practical Craft

 To design and build the dynamic sculpture, a variety of prototyping and production techniques were employed.
 Hand crafted as well as rapid 3D printing tools were regularly used to develop both the mechanism and form of the piece.
 For the final system, the 84 interconnected arms were cut architectural maple plywood using a large CNC machine.
 Further, resonating counterweights were water-jet cut from steel, which themselves resonate while enhancing the specific motion produced by visitors.